Conducting M.A., D.M.A.

 - A written statement describing personal interest in a graduate degree in orchestral conducting, plus expectations and aspirations following degree studies.

-- A resume/bio which includes performing instrument, academic information, and professional experiences as a performer and/or conductor.
+- A resume which includes performing instrument, academic information, professional experiences as a performer and/or conductor, and references (email and phone number to be included)

 - Degree requirements for Master of Arts: Wind Conducting